BabylonJS/Documentation/content/start/chap3/import_character.md

 video-content:
 ---

-# Getting Started - Character Animation
+# Introduction - Character Animation

 ## A Walking Figure
 Sometimes the easiest way to add a model to a scene is to obtain one from elsewhere.
 This could be one you have created in your favorite model building software or one your have purchased.